magico13/StageRecovery/GameData/StageRecovery/SR-Readme.txt

 Changelog:
+1.6.1 (12/29/2015)
+- Powered recovery should work correctly with pre-recovered Kerbals now

 1.6.0 (12/21/2015)
 - Hovering over Stock the SR icon in flight lets you preview the SR window
 - TweakScaled parachutes now supported